Could sending a style guide be the answer to improving your portrait photography?

 3. Ditch the Obnoxious Patterns

-This doesn’t mean that your client shouldn’t wear a beautiful floral dress, plaid or stripes.
+This doesn’t mean that your client shouldn’t wear a beautiful floral dress, plaid or stripes for their photo.
 What it means is to keep it simple to a certain degree with only ONE family member wearing a print.

-If your client wants to wear that patterned dress, maybe advise her to keep her accessories more simple.
+If your client wants to wear that patterned dress for their photo, maybe advise her to keep her accessories more simple.
 It’s all about balance.
-Don’t overwhelm the eye with too many colors and patterns.
+Don’t overwhelm the eye with too many colors and patterns in the photo.

 Focus on Your Subjects, Not Their Tie-Dye

-For example, while the family photo below turned out great, the bright orange and yellows were hard to manage while adjusting other aspects of the family photo in post processing.
+For example, while the family picture below turned out great, the bright orange and yellows were hard to manage while adjusting other aspects of the family picture in post-processing.

-You can see that the orange in the photo is almost oversaturated and that you lose texture.
+You can see that the orange in the family picture is almost oversaturated and that you lose texture.
 Unfortunately, if you start manipulating just orange tones, the leaves and skin tones also start to change!

 Stick to Neutrals